 We will update you on the progress of your complaint at appropriate times.

 We may also, if appropriate, invite you to a meeting to discuss your complaint.
 You do not have to attend if you do not wish to or if you are unable to.
-We will be happy to discuss the matter with you on the telephone.
+We will be happy to discuss the matter with you by telephoneor video conference.

 We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
-Where possible, we will aim to do this within 15 working days of the date of our letter of acknowledgement, if we are unable to keep to this timescale we will write further with an updated estimate of when we anticipate being able to complete our enquiries.
+Where possible, we will aim to do this within 28 days of the date of our letter of acknowledgement.

 What will it cost?